Roasted Root Vegetables

 -

-Carefully pull the hot sheet pans from the oven and spread the seasoned vegetables in a single layer with space between pieces.
+Spread the seasoned vegetables in a single layer on the pan, leaving a little space between pieces.

 -